Hose2Habitat Founders and Board of Directors

 Lisa M. Daly, Esq., Co-Founder, Executive Director

-Lisa is an attorney and has worked as nonpartisan counsel for the United States Congress for more than 20 years.
+Lisa is an attorney and has worked as nonpartisan counsel for the United States Congress for more than 25 years.
 She studied environmental and human rights law in the United States, Europe, and Central America.
 Her doctoral thesis work was on market incentives for environmentally sustainable practices.
-Her areas of expertise include Native American law, appropriations, natural resources, public lands, water rights, and other environmental issues.
+Lisa's areas of expertise include Native American law, appropriations, natural resources, public lands, water rights, and other environmental issues.
 Lisa worked as a volunteer EMT for Montgomery County Fire Rescue Service in Maryland for more than 5 years before leaving that role to form Hose2Habitat.
 She is the executive director of Hose2Habitat, which means she does all the stuff no one else does, in addition to leading enrichment workshop sessions.

 Lance Salins, Deputy Director of Operations, Supreme Chancellor of Dancing